 Some photos have been posted from our

 club trip to W1AW on January 30, 2013.
 As a bonus,

 there is also a photo of participants from many years ago.

-was Sunday, January 6, 2013 from 2:00 PM -
+was Sunday, January 6, 2013 from 2:00 PM - 5:00 PM at

-next to the Town Hall.
+the Town Hall.
 There was a good turnout both of club

 members, parents and kids.
 Flyers (PDF,